 Yes, we have mismatched appliances.
 We’ll replace the microwave and dishwasher eventually.

 So, here’s the story on the stickers.
 When our oldest was little, she wanted to keep the sticker from a piece of fruit.
 It was a cartoon or something cute.
 Since the counters were so ugly, we figured a sticker wouldn’t hurt, and we would be replacing them soon.
 Putting the fruit sticker on the counter became a habit, and all three kids did it without even thinking about it.
 We never replaced the counters, and the collection grew.

 Finally, here’s what they don’t show on the home improvement shows.
 Living in a construction zone certainly has its challenges.
 We cleared everything off the counters, cabinets and walls.
 The dining room became our kitchen for about three weeks.
 We ate a lot of peanut butter and jelly sandwiches.
 A lot.

 The new counters are in, and they are gorgeous!
-Go check them out.
+We chose a white quartz.